BronzeOwl4/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in the file 4-listmorefiles displays current directory contents, including hidden files starting with the period character long format
 The script in the file 5-listfilesdigitonly displays current directory contents hidden files starting with period in long formats with user and IDs numerically displayed
 The script in the file 6-firstdirectory creates a script that creates a directory named my_first_directory in the /tmp/ directory
+The script in the file 7-movethatfile moves file betty from tmp to my first directory in tmp